 What does CarePlan.subject of type Group mean?

 (closed 3/28/16) Does FHIR Search using POST create a resource when the search fails to match on the search criteria?

+Concepts from the Care Plan model, DAM or C-CDA, do not have clear mappings to the FHIR CarePlan resource.
+See Table 6.6.1-1: Care Plan Concepts

+The CarePlan resource, in Table 6.6.1-1: Care Plan Concepts, includes activity.actionResulting – need understanding how this related to Care Plan concepts.

 Closed Issues